alpino-sg/xlator-UnownWordsPrediction01/README.md

 ## Features

-The app offers several key features:
+The prototype offers several key features:
 - Predicts unknown words based on the user's proficiency level and their input of marked unknown words.
-- Utilizes various linguistic features, including word frequency, morphological similarity, and part of speech, to make accurate predictions.
+- Utilizes various linguistic features, including word frequency, morphological similarity, and part of speech, to make predictions.
 - Translates these unknown words and provides contextual sentences where they appear.
 - Highlights the unknown words and their translations within the text, making it easier for users to learn and understand new vocabulary.